 Now, I've been told that VLC's TS muxer is a bit suboptimal in many aspect, and that there's a new one that has been living out-of-tree for a while, but this is roughly how the current one works:

-2. Read data from the other streams until they all have at least caught up with the PCR stream.
+flag is for.
+For us, it doesn't matter too much, though, since what we care about is the steady state.) - Read data from the other streams until they all have at least caught up with the PCR stream.

 From #1 it's pretty obvious that the default shaping interval of 200 ms is going to delay our stream by several frames.
 Setting it down to 1, the lowest possible value, again chops off some delay.